 - The offshore market - designated by the currency code CNH, the offshore market is for RMB used primarily outside mainland China.
 The offshore currency emerged in 2004 so it could be used in global markets and is now fully convertible.
 There are fewer constraints on the offshore RMB, allowing people to trade and settle it freely and without connection to any domestic trade activity.
 It can also be applied for settlement of current account activities in mainland China.
 That being said, the only ISO code recognised for renminbi is CNY.
-Originally, Hong Kong was the only market that could trade offshore RMB.
-However, new hubs began opening from 2013 including Singapore, Taipei, London, Frankfurt, Seoul, Paris, Luxembourg, Kuala Lumpur and Doha.
-In 2015 further RMB hubs have since been announced which include Bangkok, Chile and Johannesburg.
+Originally, Hong Kong was the only market that could trade offshore RMB, today there are over 22 officially appointed offshore RMB financial centres including London, New York, Singapore and Sydney.

 Why do the onshore and offshore versions trade at different rates?

 As a dually managed currency both by the Hong Kong Monetary Authority (HKMA) and The Peoples Bank of China (PBOC), ‘offshore RMB’ is derived from the PBOC’s daily price setting and intraday market dynamics, plus supply and demand which alters the CNH price thereby, seeing it behave as a free floating currency with no trading bands restrictions.